What is Spiritual Direction?

 A spiritual director is someone who receives spiritual direction as well as offers it.
 In that process, the person may experience a call to this ministry and pursue training that is both academic and formative.

-After a process of study, training, internship, supervision and self, peer and programmatic evaluation, a person receives certification.
+After a process of study, training, internship, supervision and self, peer as well as programmatic evaluation, a person receives certification.
 Most spiritual directors attend monthly supervision, even after being certified, as one means of continuing growth and as a practice of accountability to their directees.